Jedd Fisch: Denver Broncos

 In 2008, Fisch was hired by the Denver Broncos as their wide receivers coach under head coach Mike Shanahan.
 Under his tutelage, Brandon Marshall finished the season ranked third among NFL wide receivers in receptions (104), seventh in receiving yards (1,265), fifth in receiving yards per game (84.3), seventh in yards after the catch (419), third in catches that led to first downs (65) and first in number of times targeted for the second consecutive season (181).
 Marshall also finished first in fan voting for AFC wide receivers in the 2009 Pro Bowl.
 Rookie second round draft pick Eddie Royal also had a career season in 2008.
 Royal's 91 receptions are second most in NFL history for a rookie, behind only Anquan Boldin who had 101 receptions in 2003.
 His 980 yards and five touchdowns are both Broncos rookie records, and sixth in the NFL in total yards.
 Fisch would not be retained under new head coach Josh McDaniels.

 Seattle Seahawks

-In 2010, after spending a year at the Minnesota Golden Gophers football, Fisch was hired by the Seattle Seahawks as their quarterbacks coach under head coach Pete Carroll.
+In 2010, after spending a year at the University of Minnesota, Fisch was hired by the Seattle Seahawks as their quarterbacks coach under head coach Pete Carroll.
 Fisch remained with the Seahawks for a season before returning to coach college football at Miami.